Last Updated on July 2, 2026 by Daniel Globe

 The use of hiking poles has gained popularity among outdoor enthusiasts for their ability to reduce fatigue and improve posture while walking.
 In addition to providing physical support, hiking poles can also serve multiple purposes in the wilderness.
 They can be used to test the depth of streams, clear brush, or even serve as a makeshift tent pole in emergencies.

 Some hikers find that using poles can significantly improve their endurance on steep ascents and descents by distributing weight more evenly across the body.
-As such, they have become an indispensable accessory for many who venture into nature, making it essential for travelers to understand how to transport them safely and legally when flying.
+That’s what makes them a popular accessory for many who venture into nature — and it’s why it’s worth understanding how to transport them safely and legally when flying.

 TSA guidelines for carrying hiking poles